Getting Started with Mastodon

 • If you add a URL to a post, it will only use 23 characters rather than the total characters of the URL.
 This is something that is carried over from Twitter and basically eliminates the use of services like Bit.ly or tinyurl.com.

-• At the bottom, you will find 5 options.
+• At the bottom, you will find 4 options.

 • The second option is for polls.
-Polls can have anywhere from 2 - 4 options.
+Polls can have anywhere from 2 to 4 options.
 You can set a timer as to how long the poll will run.
-The time starts when you 'Publish' the post.
+The time starts when you ‘Publish’ the post.
 Users who vote in the poll will get a notification when the poll ends with the results.

 • NOTE: You cannot use attachments when using polls.